"This program really allowed me to learn how to say things when words are not good enough.”

 We know that the impact of our work with most of those with whom we work is transformative.
 Over 2018, Josephine Herrick Project worked with a specialist evaluation consultant to better evaluate that impact.
 This is still very much a work in progress as is monitoring the impact of our students work on the public who see it.
 Some of the first results are set out below.

-“I am so proud of what I have been able to learn and accomplish ……The program has changed my life in some many ways.”
+“I am so proud of what I have been able to learn and accomplish ……The program has changed my life in so many ways.”
 Veteran, Suffolk program, March 2018.

 “I just love taking photos because the people will get to see what I see through my eyes.”
 McSilver Institute Leadership student, spring, 2018.